-- Search your own lecture notes using the search-inside feature.
+- Search notes created lecture using the search-inside feature.

 Using Your Online Notes to Study

-- Use your bookmarked notes to refer to key points in an individual lecture capture.
+- Use bookmarked notes to refer to key points in an individual lecture capture.

-- Find the notes you need using specific search terms.
-This lets you not only search the auto-captioned transcript, but also search any relevant notes you might have.
+- Find needed notes using specific search terms.
+This allows searching of the auto-captioned transcript and search relevant notes.

-- Save time by reviewing your online notes, rather than re-watching entire lecture captures.
+- Save time by reviewing online notes, rather than re-watching entire lecture captures.